aolkin/pylights/README.md

-eol-autokey
+EOL-AutoKey
 ===========

-Python on Windows UI Automation functionality for ETC's Expression Off-Line software
+###### Python on Windows UI Automation functionality for ETC's Expression Off-Line software

+EOL-AutoKey uses pywinauto/sendkeys to input entities by sending keystrokes to a running instance of Expression Off-Line.